-It is fitting that St. Pius X School opened in 2004, as this was the Fiftieth Anniversary of the founding of St. Pius X Parish.
-Our parish was the first parish established by the Fall River Diocese after Pope Pius X was canonized and the One Hundredth Anniversary of the founding of the Diocese of Fall River by Pope Pius X!
+It is fitting that St. Pius X School opened in 2004, as this was the Fiftieth Anniversary of the founding of St. Pius X Parish and the One Hundredth Anniversary of the Diocese of Fall River (March 12, 1904).
+Our parish was the first parish established by the Fall River Diocese after Pope Pius X was canonized.